kleinfreund/kleinfreund.de/src/pages/resume.md

 My name is Philipp Rudloff.

-I’m a front-end developer building websites and web applications with accessible user interfaces.
+I’m a front-end developer building websites and web applications with reliable user and developer interfaces.
 I’m capable of designing and implementing a robust software architecture which works well for the system’s developers and, most importantly, its users.

 ## Contact